cloudmesh-community/fa18-523-60/paper/paper.md

 is enabled.
 The URI style connections are also supported and supply the URI as the host in the *MONGODB_SETTINGS* dictionary with *app.config*.
-There are various custom query sets that are available within Flask-Mongoengine that are attached to Mongoengine's default queryset [flask-mongoengine].
+There are various custom query sets that are available within Flask-Mongoengine that are attached to Mongoengine's default queryset [@www-flask-mongoengine].

 ### Installation